joshpetit/reference_parser/docs/V4_README.md

 easier to read if it were to be an interface.
 But implementation aside, the consumer facing API is the most important.

+OKKKKKKKK.
+But now I realized...
+How are we supposed to change the number of chapters in Esther based on the canon.
+Well.
+DEFINE THE API figure out after.
+But I think it'd likely be that when constructing the reference, we use the context within the lexicon to set the number of chapters and what not.
+That would likely also be used when creating the subdivisions (chapterReferences) so that we can correctly generate the chapters.

 # PUTTING IT ALL TOGETHER

 The default API experience should look like: